General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Synchrotron-induced coherent emission in realistic magnetospheric configurations

 For these parameters, the relativistic electron cyclotron frequency $\omega_{c}/\gamma$ matches the radio band $\nu = 10\,\unid{GHz}$ in the observer frame when the magnetic field has decreased to $B \approx 3.6 \times 10^3 \unid{G}$, corresponding to a radial distance of $r \approx 0.5\,R_{LC}$.
 At this location, the electron plasma frequency is $\omega_{p} \approx 1.26 \unid{GHz}$, which fulfills exactly the condition for the efficient emission of coherent radiation via the ECMI.
 For an inverted ring distribution to exist in the emission region, equations (\ref{eq:rimaxdipole}) and (\ref{eq:pRpL}) restrict the initial injection distance to the range $1.2 < r_i/R_* < 28$, which is concurrent with the previously chosen value $r_i = 1.3\,R_*$.
 This injection distance is in agreement with typical estimates of the spatial extent of the polar-cap gap, where the electron–positron pairs that dominate the emission of synchrotron radiation are produced in pulsar magnetospheres \citep{ruderman1975pair,arons1979pair,muslimov1992general,timokhin2010paircascade,qedmagnetosphere1}.

-The synchrotron-cooling-induced ECMI accounts for the brightness temperatures and spectral features associated with these coherent astrophysical phenomena \citep{pablothesis}, reinforcing the idea that coherent mechanisms are at play across a range of magnetized astrophysical environments.
-This mechanism is thus capable of generating such extreme brightness temperatures without fine-tuned conditions \citep{frborigincompactobj1}.
+The synchrotron-cooling-induced ECMI accounts for the brightness temperatures and spectral features associated with these coherent astrophysical phenomena \citep{pablothesis}, and is thus capable of generating extreme brightness temperatures on the order of $10^{30} \unid{K}$ without fine-tuned conditions \citep{frborigincompactobj1}.
 Altogether, these considerations establish that the ECMI driven by radiatively cooled inverted momentum distributions provides a self-consistent, first-principles explanation of coherent emission in neutron star magnetospheres based solely on kinetic processes, and motivate a closer examination of how such conditions can arise and evolve in realistic astrophysical configurations.